anujgangwar73/Spinny-Task-Django-CRUD-API/README.md

 Conditions to be fulfilled on each add/update/delete:

-Average area of all added boxes should not exceed A1
+      1-Average area of all added boxes should not exceed A1

-Average volume of all boxes added by the current user shall not exceed V1
+      2-Average volume of all boxes added by the current user shall not exceed V1

-Total Boxes added in a week cannot be more than L1
+      3-Total Boxes added in a week cannot be more than L1

-Total Boxes added in a week by a user cannot be more than L2
+      4-Total Boxes added in a week by a user cannot be more than L2

-Values A1, V1, L1 and L2 shall be configured externally.
+      5-Values A1, V1, L1 and L2 shall be configured externally.
 You can choose 100, 1000, 100, and 50 as their respective default values.